dirkgroot/dirkgroot.github.io/content/posts/2025/05/designing-with-types/01-intro/index.md

 ### Strategy

-As shown before, we typically spend a lot of time and effort in finding bugs in our software.
+As shown before, we typically spend a lot of time and effort on finding bugs in our software.
 This is a good thing.
-Mistakes will always be made and cannot be 100% prevented, not even by the techniques we'll be exploring.
+Mistakes will always be made and cannot be 100% prevented, not even by the techniques we'll be exploring in this series.
 However, from what I've seen "in the wild", I do think we tend to miss a lot of opportunities to design our software in ways that **prevent** bugs from being introduced.

 The overall strategy we'll be exploring is to prevent bugs by carefully designing a **domain model**.
 This domain model implements business rules and should be considered an **API** that is used by our application logic.
 The domain model